rngesus-wept/puflantu/artifacts/lion.md

 ## Entry 9

-"Call me on the line
+Call me on the line
 Call me, call me any, anytime
 Call me my love
-You can call me any day or night"
+You can call me any day or night

 ### Gloss

+line on call-1O-IMP
+call-1O-IMP, any call-1O-imp, anytime
+1S-GEN love-PAT, call-1O-IMP
+any day-or any night call-GER-1O may-2S

 ### Perflontus